meltoner/agrofelis/components/mobility/motors_hub_driver/readme.md

 17. Non mandatory connectors, two 2 pin terminal, high current red an black wire, male and female connectors to power the analog motor drivers with.
 18. Glue gun to secure the copper side of the pcb from extrernal factors applied after its function has been verified.
 19. The software https://github.com/meltoner/agrofelis/tree/main/components/mobility/motors_hub_driver/src/DualMotorDriver

+Remarks :

+- One pin is trimmed off the twenty pin female headers to match the 19 pins of the ESP32.
+- The temperature sensor male headers are removed and connected with the 3 wire ribbon cable, to keep a lower profile.

 Various elements of the controller are layout by the following photo.